Fiserv/ipg-na/docs/3dsecure-md/3DSecure.md

 **NOTE**: *In case you submitted OrderId element in your request, please make sure to include only allowed characters: A-Z, a-z, 0-9, -*

-The result of the transaction will be sent back to the defined ‘responseSuccessURL’ or ‘responseFailURL’ as hidden fields:
+The result of the transaction will be sent back to the defined responseSuccessURL or responseFailURL as hidden fields:

 ```{r}